-Discuss a brief, but actual conflict that you were personally involved in.
+Briefly discuss an actual conflict that you were personally involved in.
 Select an interpersonal conflict that is significant, such as an intimate relationship, within a family, friendship, or in a workplace setting.
 Use terms from the text and class lecture to support your analysis.